clydewatts1/prototype_chameleon/server/README.md

 If `toon-format` library is installed, the output will be encoded in TOON format.
 If not installed or if encoding fails, it gracefully falls back to JSON.

+385: If `toon-format` library is installed, the output will be encoded in TOON format.
+If not installed or if encoding fails, it gracefully falls back to JSON.
+386:
+### 8. Quality Control (Verification)
+See [QUALITY_CONTROL.md](QUALITY_CONTROL.md) for details on verifying tools using the built-in `system_verify_tool`.

 ## Creating Custom Tools

 Chameleon supports two types of tools: **Python class-based tools** and **SQL-based tools**.